Ultrasound of the Lower Limb 14-16 May – Resources

 Protocols

 A comprehensive ultrasound examination is performed in a structured and systematic manner, according to protocols.
-There are many different protocols, but some of the most popular are the ESSR (European Society of MusculoSkeletal Radiology) protocols:
+There are many different protocols, but some of the most popular are the ESSR (European Society of Musculoskeletal Radiology) protocols:

 Hip